top of page

 forest bathing + nature connection

 What is Shinrin-yoku?
 In Japanese it means "forest bathing," or immersing oneself in the atmosphere of nature.
-The Japanese coined the term in the 1980s, but really, going to the land is an ancient practice embraced by cultures throughout history for healing and insights.
+The Japanese coined the term in the 1980s, but really, connecting with, living with Nature, and being in relationship with Nature is not new to humans.
+We've just seemed to forget how to do it.

 It is not a hike (no cardio!).
 Nor is it a naturalist walk filled with facts and data, nor psychological therapy nor even mindfulness.